linrunner/tlp-doc/faq/operation.rst

 Make sure, as a prerequisite, that:

 * `TLP_ENABLE=1` is configured
-* systemd service units are enabled, see below; the output of :command:`tlp-stat -s` will tell you  when this is not the case
+* systemd service units are enabled, see below.
+The output of :command:`tlp-stat -s` will tell you  when this is not the case.

 *Wrong way:*

-* :command:`systemctl start/restart tlp.service` – depending on your configuration
+* :command:`systemctl start/restart tlp.service` –
-  this may immediately power off your W-Fi and/or bluetooth/WWAN and drive bay, which might be undesirable; `tlp start` applies only power saving
+  The service is intended for system startup and shutdown only.
+Depending on your configuration, it may immediately power off your Wi-Fi and/or bluetooth/WWAN and drive bay, which might be undesirable.
+  `tlp start` applies only power saving.

 How to temporarily use battery settings on AC (and vice versa)?